-- A project proposal of no more than 1,500 words (on single-spaced pages), which should include a justification of your need to travel and a specific discussion of your research plans during the fellowship period.
+- A project proposal of no more than 1,500 words, which should include a justification of your need to travel and a specific discussion of your research plans during the fellowship period.
 Please do not submit a copy of the departmental dissertation prospectus.
 Proposals will be read by an inter-departmental faculty committee and should emphasize the potential of your research to make a contribution to the particular field and to scholarship in general.

 - A timetable for completion of research and writing (two pages maximum).
 Please be as specific as possible.
 Applicants can apply for only one of the following terms:

 - A budget proposal (two pages maximum).
 The budget proposal should include anticipated living costs, travel expenses, and a project allowance.
 The project allowance is for items such as books, photocopying, archive access fees, videotapes, film, etc. The project allowance is not intended for permanent items such as computers or cameras.
 Please list a budget that does not exceed the award amount for the full year or half of that for one semester.
-For 2017-2018, the maximum award amount is $28,750 for an academic-year award, and $14,375 for a one-semester award.
+For 2019-2020, the award amount TBA.
+For 2018-2019, the maximum award amount was $29,750 for an academic-year award, and $14,875 for a one-semester award.
 The award also includes full-time tuition and health fees.

 - Two letters of recommendation.
 GSAS prefers that recommenders submit their letters of recommendation electronically to expedite processing.
 When the applicant enters the name and email of recommenders, the recommenders will automatically receive a letter with a link with the upload information.
 Applicants can resend a request by clicking on the "Send Reminder" button.
 A paper form is available for those recommenders who do not find it feasible to do an electronic submission.
 It is the applicant's responsibility to make sure that recommenders are given ample time to submit recommendations by the deadline, and to notify recommenders if applying for more than one fellowship.
 If you are applying for the Lindt, Zuckerman, or International Travel Fellowship, one of the two recommenders must be your dissertation sponsor.
 Each recommender should describe the ways in which s/he considers your proposal to be exceptional and should endorse, with a fair degree of specificity, the timetable for completion and your travel plans.